Enhancing Boolean networks with continuous logical operators and edge tuning: Conclusion

 It is also possible to use qualitative and quantitative approaches in combination.
-For example, qualitative modeling can be used to explore global properties and then quantitative modeling can be used to focus on particular aspects.
+For example, qualitative modeling can be used to explore global properties and then quantitative modeling can be used to focus on particular events.
 Knowing the difficulty of quantitative modeling in systems biology, this two-steps approach could make modeling more efficient by highlighting where to deploy quantitative approaches.
-Qualitative and quantitative approaches can also be merged into hybrid models \cite{khan2014hybrid,berestovsky2013modeling,samaga2013modeling,glass1973logical} which attempt to exploit the advantages of these two approaches in one.
+Qualitative and quantitative approaches can also be merged into hybrid models \cite{khan2014hybrid,berestovsky2013modeling,samaga2013modeling,glass1973logical} which attempt to exploit the advantages of these two formalisms in one.
 Hybrid models, or semi-quantitative models, can be good compromises between the convenience of qualitative modeling and the accuracy of quantitative modeling.

-Finally, continuous dynamical systems are mostly modeled by differential equations for which advanced solvers are available, such as LSODE (the Livermore Solver for Ordinary Differential Equations) \cite{hindmarsh1983odepack}.
-This work introduces continuous dynamical systems made of logical equations, for which advanced solvers do not seem to exist.
+Finally, continuous dynamical systems are frequently modeled by differential equations for which advanced solvers are available, such as LSODE (the Livermore Solver for Ordinary Differential Equations) \cite{hindmarsh1983odepack}.
+The present work introduces continuous dynamical systems made of logical equations.
 However, mathematically speaking, it is likely that these continuous logical equations are differential equations thought and built in a different way.
-Consequently, it would be possible to mathematically express them as differential equations and then to use available computational tools aimed at analyzing continuous dynamical systems.
+Consequently, it would be possible to mathematically express them as differential equations and then to use available computational tools aimed at simulating and analyzing continuous dynamical systems.